 Have you heard the story ‘The Emperor’s New Clothes‘?

-Where the tailor convinced the Emporer that his outfit was amazing, but he was really naked?! 🙂
+Where the tailor convinced the Emperor that his outfit was amazing, but he was really naked?! 🙂

 Well, there’s a link assessment method just like that; one that’s been hanging around since it was published on a well-known blog a few years ago.